-Occasionally, you will take new production data and retrain the model.
-This works best if you keep track of your model's predictions and actual outcomes so you can tell the actual efficacy of the model.
+Occasionally, you will want to take new production data and retrain the model, so keep track of your model's predictions and actual outcomes so you can determine the model's efficacy.

-Depending upon your choice of algorithm, you might be able to update the existing model with the latest information.
-If you create a process whereby the service you've created automatically feeds the data back to your model, you have true machine learning.
+Depending upon your choice of algorithm, you might be able to update the existing model with the latest information, feeding those efficacy results back into the model.

 Some algorithms, however, require you to retrain from scratch.